 - On the Productions page, click Create New.

-In previous versions of DISCO, users were limited to producing documents in native format only by file type with the standard DISCO slipsheet.
-Now you can choose to produce documents as native by both file type and/or tags and create slipsheets as well!
+In previous versions of DISCO Review, users were limited to producing documents in native format only by file type with the standard DISCO Review slipsheet.
+Now you can choose to produce documents as native by both file type and/or tags and create slipsheets as well.

-To add fielded information such as File Extension or Native File Name click on the Insert field data button on the right, bottom side of the text box.
+To add fielded information such as file extension or native file name, click the Insert field data button in the bottom of the text box.
 This will take you to the field selection list where you can search for and select from all available fields including both metadata and work product.

 Once you have run your production, you will be able to view your custom slipsheet in the document viewer.

 The ability to create custom slipsheets is not limited to documents produced in native format.
 Any document in the production set can now be replaced with a slipsheet.
 Instead of completely excluding a document, use a slipsheet as a placeholder.
-When the “Withheld” documents are produced, DISCO will generate the slipsheet along with only a subset of fields in loadfile (custodian(s) and Bates numbers).
+When the withheld documents are produced, DISCO Review will generate the slipsheet along with only a subset of fields in load file (custodians and Bates numbers).

-To start, click on Withhold and slipsheet documents to create your slipsheet rules.
+To start, click Withhold and slipsheet documents to create your slipsheet rules.

-DISCO will also provide you with the number of documents that meet each slipsheet rule.
+DISCO Review will also provide you with the number of documents that meet each slipsheet rule.

 It is important to note that Withhold and slipsheet rules are ranked by number.
 If a document meets more than one rule, the highest ranked rule will be applied to that document.
 Furthermore, if a document meets the criteria to be produced as native AND to be withheld, the withhold rule prevails.

-Finally, if you want to carry over the Produce as native or Withhold and slipsheet formatting decisions to future productions, you can use Copy format from a previous production button.
-This will carry over all of your advanced option formatting choices to the new production set.
-To learn more click here.
+Finally, if you want to carry over the Produce as native or Withhold and slipsheet formatting decisions to future productions, click Copy format from a previous production.
+This will apply all of your advanced option formatting choices to the new production set.
+For more information, see Naming, searching, and copying productions.

-The ability to create custom slipsheets, produce-as-native by tag and withhold by tag will be available to all new databases created on or after July 25, 2017.
+The ability to create custom slipsheets, produce-as-native by tag, and withhold by tag is available to all new databases created on or after July 25, 2017.